 Apply to be on a team of kid reporters from across the country and around the world covers “news for kids, by kids.”
-Students ages 10–14 with a passion for telling great stories and discussing issues that matter most to kids are encouraged to apply in the spring for the following school year.
+Kid writers who are ages 10–14 with a passion for telling great stories and discussing issues that matter most to kids are encouraged to apply in the spring for the following school year.

 Details: This magazine loves SF/fantasy and historical fiction as well as narrative nonfiction about teen topics.

 Details: This is an online writing community with a wealth of opportunities for young writers.